ziyenl/aws/README.md

 2. Run a set of ingredients from a static list/possibly in dynamo db
 3. Setup to run against other websites (not just foodnetwork)

-I subsequently would like to have a collection of recipes and possibly store them in Dynamo DB as a json format.
+I subsequently would like to have a collection of recipes and possibly store them in Dynamo DB in json format.

 Everything conducted here is just experimentation.
 All images are not kept for long term storage as to ensue any copyrights issue.